Samsung/ONE-vscode/docs/HowToInstall.md

 ### How to get vsix?

-If you want to use the latest version of ONE-vscode, let's the following.
+If you want to use the latest version of ONE-vscode, let's do the following:

 #### Install vsce